 If we want to prevent our dog from getting lost, it is very important to have some control over his movements.
 To do this it is important to teach the order “come.”
 With this order we will get our dog to come to the call when, for example, we believe that our dog enters a dangerous area or simply when it moves too far.

-Although teaching your dog the order come can help you gain more security and confidence with your dog, you should not forget that this order is not infallible and if your dog feels special interest in something (food, chasing an animal, a dog in heat, etc …) the order “come” will not help much.
+Although teaching your dog the order come can help you gain more security and confidence with your dog, you should not forget that this order is not infallible and if your dog feels special interest in something like food, chasing an animal, a dog in heat, etc., the order “come” will not help much.
 However, it is important that your dog learn it since it works in most cases.